Gruruya/nimtemplate/LICENSES/CC-BY-SA-4.0.md

              Material.
-Every recipient of Adapted Material from You automatically receives an offer from the Licensor to exercise the Licensed Rights in the Adapted Material under the conditions of the Adapter's License You apply.
+Every recipient of Adapted Material from You automatically receives an offer from the Licensor to exercise the Licensed Rights in the Adapted Material under the conditions of the Adapter’s License You apply.

         * C. No downstream restrictions.
 You may not offer or impose any additional or different terms or conditions on, or apply